← Back to Blog·Mar 16, 2026·9 min read

 These queries tell you something critical: Google already associates your site with these topics (it's showing you in results), but searchers aren't clicking through.
 There are two common reasons:

-• Your title and description don't match intent: You rank on page 1, but your meta title doesn't promise what the searcher wants.
-Rewriting the title and meta description can dramatically improve CTR without changing the page content.
+You rank on page 1, but your meta title doesn't promise what the searcher wants.
+Rewriting the title and meta description can dramatically improve CTR.

 Export the full query list and filter for queries where impressions exceed 100 but CTR is below 2%.
 This gives you a prioritized list of keywords where you already have a foothold but aren't capitalizing on it.
 For each query, decide whether you need to:

-• Optimize an existing page by expanding its content, improving the title tag, or adding a section that directly addresses the query.
+Expand its content, improve the title tag, or add a section that directly addresses the query.
+Often the fastest path to page-1 rankings.

-• Consolidate content if multiple thin pages compete for the same keyword, causing cannibalization.
+If multiple thin pages compete for the same keyword, they cause cannibalization.
+Merge them into one comprehensive resource.

 Pro Tip